 Century Plant was used as an herbal remedy for weak digestion, intestinal gas, and constipation.
 The juice has antibacterial properties and can be used internally to control the growth of decay bacteria in the stomach and intestines.
 Although Agave seems like a laxative, the plant can also be used as a treatment for diarrhea and dysentery.
 In addition, this medicinal plant is the source of hecogenin, a compound used in the production of many steroidal drugs.

 Agave is also a food source.
 The flower stalks and the base leaves of Century Plant can be roasted and consumed.
 A sweet juice tapped from the flower stalks can be drunk or used to make an alcoholic beverage such as pulque.
 Other Agave species are also used to make traditional alcoholic drinks such as mescal and tequila, made from Agave angustifolia and Agave salmiana.
 In addition, the leaves from both A. americana and Agave sisalana are used to make woven mats and paper.
 The sharp thorns at the tip of the leaves of A. americana also serve as needles and nails.

 An extract of the leaves or the roots is used to make soap.
 The plant contains saponins, which can form a lather in water that's sometimes effective for cleaning.
 The leaves or roots are cut into small pieces and then simmered in water to extract the saponins.

 Possible Side Effects and Interactions

-Pregnant women should not use Agave americana internally.
-Large quantities of the herb can irritate the digestive system and even cause liver damage.
-The plant can trigger allergic reaction in some people and cause irritation and rashes.
-Caution is advised when the herb is collected and handled due to the sharp blades at the tip of the leaves.
+Pregnant women should not use Century Plant internally.
+Large quantities of the plant can irritate the digestive system and even cause liver damage.
+In addition, the plant can trigger an allergic reaction in some people and cause irritation and rashes.
+Caution is advised when the plant is collected and handled because of the sharp blades at the tip of the leaves.